Archipelagos of Indigenous-led Resurgence for Planetary Health

 The aim of our Indigenous-led health project is to develop globally impactful research that demonstrates how place-based evidence for Indigenous-led resurgence for planetary health can be synergized across “Island” sites to create an “Archipelago” of transformative change.
 Our proof-of-concept approach is intended to support Indigenous resurgent practices focused on creating healthier lands and healthier people, by addressing climate change, biodiversity loss, and food-water-energy insecurity.

 Our goal is to develop globally impactful research that demonstrates how place-based Indigenous-led resurgence for planetary health can be synergized across “Island” sites to create an “Archipelago” of transformative change.
 To achieve this goal, we need long-term, large-scale external funding.
-We have recently received $125,000 from CIHR and SSHRC to support cluster meetings, four international symposiums, a new website and social media development, a new podcast series, and a major Team Gathering this summer to prepare for large-scale grant applications.
+We have funding from CIHR and SSHRC to support cluster meetings, four international symposiums, a new website and social media development, and a new podcast series called Indigenous Planetary Health.
+We have secured a new three-year grant of $2.3M from CIHR to implement our proof-of-concept project.

 Archipelagos Collective (Core Team):